Five tested for virus in Scotland given all-clear

 It is not known where the other patients were being treated.

-The Scottish government said two of those being tested had already been diagnosed with flu.
-Three others were being tested on a precautionary basis.
+The Scottish government previously said two of those being tested had already been diagnosed with flu.
+The other three were tested on a precautionary basis.

+On Friday, Scotland's chief medical officer Catherine Calderwood said: "Scotland is well prepared for these types of outbreaks - we have a proven track record of dealing with challenging health issues and the UK was one of the first countries in the world to develop a test for the new virus.

+"I am being kept fully informed about the precautionary steps being taken, including timely updates on the patients who are currently being tested."

 How is the outbreak affecting Chinese students in Scotland?